 The first space shuttle, Enterprise, never made it to space.
-In fact, Enterprise was built without engines or a heat shield, so it was not capable of spaceflight.
+In fact, Enterprise was not capable of spaceflight; it was built without engines or a heat shield.
 Nevertheless, it made major contributions to the space shuttle program as a test vehicle and it also helped popularize the program.

 Enterprise was the culmination of decades of research in "lifting bodies."
-Between 1963 and 1975, the Air Force and NASA did research into methods of flying winged vehicles back from space and landing them like an aircraft.
+Between 1963 and 1975, the Air Force and NASA researched methods of flying winged vehicles back from space and landing them like an aircraft.
 Six different prototypes were manufactured and flown in 223 glide tests, providing a set of information that was used for the shuttle and similar concepts developed by NASA.

 It is said that then-president Gerald Ford got tens of thousands of these letters.
 Recognizing the chance to cash in on popular sentiment, the name was changed to Enterprise.